uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

 ## Overview

-NHS North West Genomics is a new NHS service that consolidates clinical diagnostic service for genomic testing across the North West of England.
-This service is available across the UK.
+NHS North West Genomics is a new NHS service that brings together clinical diagnostic genomic testing services across the North West of England.
+While regionally delivered, the service supports genomic testing requests from across the UK.
-It is hosted by Manchester University NHS Foundation Trust.
+The service is hosted by Manchester University NHS Foundation Trust.

-As part of this transition, existing electronic order and reporting systems will be supported by a regional integration engine (RIE) and a genomic clinical data repository.
+As part of this transition, existing electronic ordering and reporting systems will be supported by a Regional Integration Engine (RIE) and a Genomic Clinical Data Repository.
+These components enable interoperability between local clinical systems and regional genomic laboratory services.

 ## Messaging

 ### Point To Point Messaging

-The following diagram shows the [point to point](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) messaging between the order placer and order filler.
-The `order filler` is typically a Laboratory Information Management System (LIMS) and the `order placer` is typically a clinical system such as a Electronic Patient Record (EPR).
-Not all of these interactions will be electronic, for example the reports may be emailed, the orders may also be sent via email or sent with the specimen.
+The diagram below illustrates [point to point](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) messaging between an `Order Placer` and an `Order Filler`.
+The `Order Filler` is typically a Laboratory Information Management System (LIMS), while the `Order Placer` is usually a clinical system such as an Electronic Patient Record (EPR).

+Not all interactions will necessarily be electronic.
+For example, reports may be sent by email, and orders may be submitted via email or physically accompany the specimen.

 ```mermaid
 graph LR